 Parametric is registered as a foreign company in Australia but is exempt from the requirement to hold an Australian financial services license under the Australian Corporations Act 2001 (Cth) (Corporations Act) in respect of the provision of financial services to wholesale clients as defined in the Corporations Act and pursuant to the Australian Securities and Investments Commission's (ASIC) Class Order 03/1100 and ASIC Corporations (Repeal and Transitional) Instrument 2016/396.
 Parametric has registered the name Parametric Portfolio Associates with ASIC.
 SEC rules and regulations may differ from Australian law.
 Parametric is not a licensed tax agent or adviser and does not provide tax advice in Australia or any other country.
-Parametric's advisory services are promoted and offered in Australia by Eaton Vance Management (International) Ltd. (EVMI), an affiliated investment adviser which maintains an office in Sydney.
+Parametric's advisory services are promoted and offered in Australia by Morgan Stanley Investment Management (Australia) Pty Ltd (MSIM (A)).
+Parametric is affiliated with MSIM (A) which holds an Australia Financial Services License and maintains an office in Sydney.